kanidm/kanidm/DEVELOPER_README.md

 Tested with Ubuntu 20.04.

-### Get involved
+### Get Involved

-To get started, you'll need to fork or branch, and we'll merge based on PR's.
+To get started, you'll need to fork or branch, and we'll merge based on pull requests.

 If you are a contributor to the project, simply clone: